Play Live Radio

 For more information about Lynne Arriale and her many recordings, you may visit www.lynnearriale.com

-Chris Cooke has been a voice on public radio in Omaha since 1989.
-Working at KVNO-FM during college, Cooke hosted a weekend progressive jazz show on the station in addition to working as an on-air announcer.
-In November 1992, Cooke signed on at KIOS-FM and has been there ever since.
-He has hosted the Tuesday and Thursday editions of Jazz in the Afternoon since 1996 and has hosted Last Call since that year.
-A long time fan of jazz music, Cooke enjoys talking with the musicians who make jazz music and presenting those conversations with listeners.
-When not hosting or listening to jazz, on record or in person, Cooke maintains a busy schedule as a self-employed web design consultant.
+<b>Chris Cooke </b>has been a voice on radio in Omaha since 1988.
+While at the University of Nebraska at Omaha, he studied radio broadcasting, history and religion.
+Working at KVNO-FM, Cooke hosted a weekend adventuresome jazz show on the station in addition to duties as an on-air announcer on overnights, weekends and holidays.
+He also worked at KBLZ (the then student-run radio station) as well as KYNE-TV, and The Gateway as a reporter. <br/>In November 1992, Cooke signed on at KIOS-FM and has been there ever since.
+He has hosted the Tuesday and Thursday editions of Jazz in the Afternoon since 1996 and has also hosted Last Call since that year.
+A long time fan of jazz music, Cooke enjoys talking with the musicians who make jazz music.
+He has interviewed Horace Silver, Roy Haynes, Wayne Shorter, David Liebman, Airto Moreira, Jessica Williams and Karrin Allyson, to name a few.
+While not at the station Cooke maintains a web design consultancy business that has served a number of non-profit and music clients for over 20 years.